National-Clinical-Cohort-Collaborative/short-course-2022-june/background/analytical-tools.md

 * [*A Primer for Computational Biology*](https://open.oregonstate.education/computationalbiology/) by [Shawn O'Neil](https://som.ucdenver.edu/Profiles/Faculty/Profile/35866), one of our instructors.
 Part III is dedicated to R.  Chapters 26-32 provide the basics you'll need for N3C.

-If you like R and want to learn more, check out
+If you like R and want to learn more, check out:
 * [*R for Data Science*](https://r4ds.had.co.nz/) by Hadley Wickham & Garrent Grolemund
 * [*Advanced R*](https://adv-r.hadley.nz/) by Hadley Wickham